Bank of Melbourne balance transfer credit card frequently asked questions

 Want to consolidate your debt with a Bank of Melbourne balance transfer?
 Have all of your related questions answered here.

-An introductory balance transfer offer that stacks up very well with the market.
-Transfer of non-St.George and BankSA balances allowed.
+An introductory balance transfer offer that stacks up well with the market.
+Transfer of non-St.George and BankSA balances are allowed.

 Bank of Melbourne balance transfer frequently asked questions

 Yes, although you won't be able to transfer debts from existing Bank of Melbourne accounts.
 If you have a Bank of Melbourne credit card and want to transfer a balance from a credit card issued by another institution, you'll just need to submit a balance transfer request form to the bank.

 This form can be downloaded online, printed out and sent to a branch for processing.
 Alternatively, you can make a request via the secure Bank of Melbourne online banking website.

 Most promotional balance transfer offers are only available to new Bank of Melbourne customers, so you may be unable to take advantage of low interest rates on balance transfers if you're already with Bank of Melbourne.

 No. You can only transfer balances from other financial institutions.

 You can transfer up to two credit card debts to your new Bank of Melbourne card.
 You can transfer from a minimum of $200 up to 80% of the available credit limit on your new Bank of Melbourne credit card.
 Make sure your card can support your existing balance before conducting the transfer, otherwise the remaining balance will continue to collect high interest in your old account.

 There is no balance transfer fee to roll over any credit card or store card balances to a Bank of Melbourne balance transfer card.
 However, you will have to meet minimum repayments each month.